-That’s the topic of today’s article, the information surrounding the “war on terror” and whether this war will ever be won.
+That’s the topic of today’s article; the information surrounding, “the war on terror,” and whether that war… will ever be won.

-On the night of November 13th, 2015, a series of organized terror attacks struck the city of Paris, killing 130 victims.
+During the night of, November 13th, 2015, terror attacks struck the city of Paris, killing 130 victims.

-But what do Americans today truly know and understand about “the war on terror?”
-Furthermore, why do these attacks continue to occur?
-Who is committing these atrocities and what initiatives can be taken to quell future violence, or perhaps one day end the war?
+But what do Americans today, truly know about, “the war on terror?”
+Why do these attacks continue to occur?
+And who is committing these atrocities?
+Furthermore, what initiatives can be taken to quell future violence, or perhaps end the war entirely?

-Americans today are aware that seemingly secular groups, such as ISIL and Al-Queda, pose a threat to the American way of life.
-That’s what TV reports here in the states say, often pointing to religious, Middle Eastern extremists, in the wake of extreme violence.
+Most Americans are aware, that according to mainstream media, seemingly secular groups such as, ISIL and Al-Queda, pose a threat to America’s way of life.
+That’s how it’s broadcast on American news, often pointing to religious, Middle Eastern extremists, in the wake of seemingly random violence.

-Often the attackers are portrayed in the US as being; egocentric and either seeking to harm the western world for religious convictions, or simply to oppose America’s economic constructs (IE the World Trade Center attacks).
-That is how the war on terror has been presented to me, as an American civilian over the past decade.
+Often the attackers are portrayed in the US, as egocentric, or seeking to harm the western world, often times over religious convictions.
+It’s also portrayed, that these terrorists sometimes act to oppose America’s economic construct (IE the World Trade Center attacks).
+As an American civilian, I feel like that’s how, “the war on terror,” was presented to me, by the American mainstream media.

-That being said…..
-I think if someone went around asking Americans to name 3 terrorists today…..
-I think most Americans (myself included) would struggle to do so…..
+With that being said…..
+I think if someone went around asking Americans today, to name 3 terrorists…..
+I would guess that most Americans, myself included, would struggle to do so…..